transcom/mymove/docs/adr/0036-go-integration.md

 ```

 Tests would be run with `go test -short`
-if developers need quick unit testing in developement environments.
+if developers need quick unit testing in development environments.
 Or synonymously with a `make server_test -short` target.

 * **Use separate suites for integration tests, but within handlers package**